MikaelTornwall/timetracker/documentation/documentation.md

 __3.2.1.
 Student__

 As a student I can
- - Log in
+ - Log in to the tool
- - Register myself to a course
+ - Enroll/unenroll myself to a course
+ - See all courses within the tool
- - See an overview of the logs of any of the courses I'm participating in
+ - See all the courses I have enrolled on
+ - See all my course specific logs and total workhours
  - Create a log that contains the description of the tasks I have done today, the duration it took to complete those tasks and today's date
  - Add hours to the duration of the specific day's log I have created
  - Update any logs I have created by modifying the description and duration
  - Delete any log I have created

 __3.2.2.
 Teacher__

  As a teacher I can
-  - Log in
+  - Log in to the tool
   - Create new courses so that students can log their progress
   - See who's participating in any course I'm responsible for
   - See an overview of any of my courses
-  - Add users to any of my courses
+  - See course progress of a specific student within a specific course
-  - Delete students from any of my courses
+  - Update any of course's details
   - Delete any of my courses

 <a name="structure"></a>